uchicago-cs/chiventure/docs/wdl.md

         state: `<STRING_ADJ>` which is the descriptor for the state of the item

-        value: `<VAL>` which is the value of the state of the item upon initializaition of the game
+        value: `<VAL>` which is the value of the state of the item upon initialization of the game

     ###### NOTE: a valid connection has to have an ID that exists.